BlackPeter13/cryptonote-nodejs-pool/README.md

 High performance Node.js (with native C addons) mining pool for CryptoNote based coins.
 Comes with lightweight example front-end script which uses the pool's AJAX API.
 Support for Cryptonight (Original, Monero v7, Stellite v7), Cryptonight Light (Original, Aeon v7, IPBC), Cryptonight Pico (Trtl) and Cryptonight Heavy (Sumokoin) algorithms.
 With Merged mining support.

+⚠️ When setting up an infinium pool for other algo than cn/0 don't forget to specify InfiniumAlgo

 #### Table of Contents
 * [Features](#features)